Do you have good reasons to study Chinese? But which one? Do you know that the Chinese language comes in hundreds of forms and varieties?

 With so many variations that could be viewed as separate languages, ‘Chinese’ is a vast family of languages.
 Each has its legacy and story to tell, which are worth exploring.

-It is a paradise of linguistic mosaic for anyone passionate about language.
-Studying Chinese opens an exciting window into the country’s rich history, vast geography, stunning customs, and ethnic variety.
+It is a linguistic paradise for anyone passionate about language.
+Studying Chinese opens a valuable window into the country’s rich history, vast geography, distinctive customs, and ethnic diversity.

-Although Chinese comes in many flavors, Standard Mandarin is China’s most spoken and official language.
+Although Chinese has a wide variety of dialects, Standard Mandarin is China’s most widely spoken and official language.

-Nearly two-thirds of the population of China speaks this language.
+Nearly two-thirds of China’s population speaks this language.
 Thus, the advantages of learning Mandarin are immense.

 When most learners say, “I am studying the Chinese language,” they refer to Mandarin.
 This is because most educational institutions also teach this language only.

 Do you plan to learn one form of Chinese, or perhaps you already speak Mandarin?
-Then, you can share your views in the comment below.
+Then, you can share your views in the comments below.